 Military-Connected Student Statement - If you are a student who is a veteran, on active duty, in the reserves or national guard, or a military spouse or dependent, then stay in contact with your instructor if any aspect of your present or prior service or family situation makes it difficult for you to fulfill the requirements of a course or creates disruption in your academic progress.
 It is important to make your instructor aware of any complication, then he/she will work with you and, if needed, put you in contact with university staff who are trained to assist you.
 Campus resource for veterans, service members, and families are located in the Veteran and Military Resource Center, TLB 307A.
 The VMRC can be reached at email@example.com, 253-692-4923

-Counseling & Psychological Services- The Counseling & Psychological Services offers short-term, problem-focused counseling to UW Tacoma students who may feel overwhelmed by the responsibilities of college, work, family, and relationships.
+Psychological & Wellness Services- The Psychological & Wellness Services office offers short-term, problem-focused counseling to UW Tacoma students who may feel overwhelmed by the responsibilities of college, work, family, and relationships.
 Counselors are available to help students cope with stresses and personal issues that may interfere with their ability to perform in school.
 The service is provided confidentially and without additional charge to currently enrolled undergraduate and graduate students.
-To schedule an appointment, please call 253-692-4522, email email@example.com, or stop by the Counseling & Psychological Services, located in MAT 354.
-Additional information can also be found by visiting: https://www.tacoma.uw.edu/uwt/caps.
+To schedule an appointment, please call 253-692-4522, email firstname.lastname@example.org, or stop by Psychological & Wellness Services, located in MAT 354.
+Additional information can also be found by visiting: https://www.tacoma.uw.edu/paws.

-UWT Student Health Center - All UW Tacoma students who pay the Services and Activities Fee (SAF) now receive student health services at six Franciscan Prompt Care clinics: Bonney Lake, Burien, Gig Harbor, Lakewood, Puyallup,Tacoma.
-The “distributive care model” provides students more ways to access health care through six CHI Franciscan Health prompt care facilities throughout the Puget Sound, as well as access to Franciscan Virtual Urgent Care, at no additional cost.
+UWT Student Health Services - All UW Tacoma students who pay the Services and Activities Fee (SAF) can receive student health services at six Franciscan Prompt Care clinics: Bonney Lake, Burien, Gig Harbor, Lakewood, Puyallup,Tacoma.
+The “distributive care model” provides students more ways to access health care through six Virginia Mason Franciscan Health prompt care facilities throughout the Puget Sound, as well as access to Franciscan Virtual Urgent Care, at no additional cost.
 The Franciscan Prompt Care clinic located across the street from St. Joseph Medical Center, just up the hill from campus, is designated as the UW Tacoma clinic where students will receive priority treatment.
-The former Student Health Services clinic located in Laborer’s Hall on Market Street has closed.
-These changes do no affect which students can utilize Student Health Services.
 All current SAF-paying UW Tacoma students have access to Student Health Services, even those who have health insurance.
-All appointments are now scheduled by calling 253.428.2200.
+Appointments are scheduled by calling 253-428-2200.